 Can I grow a peanut plant indoors?
 This may sound like an odd question to people who live in sunny, warm climates, but for gardeners in chilly climates, the question makes perfect sense!
-Growing peanut plants indoors is indeed possible, and indoor peanut growing is a fun project for both kids and adults.
+Growing peanut plants indoors is indeed possible, and indoor peanut growing is a fun project for kids and adults.
 Want to learn how to grow peanuts indoors?
 Read on for easy steps.

 How to Grow Peanuts Indoors